meh/flow/doc/CONCEPT.md

 How to fix the situation
 ------------------------
-Instead of sections there should be flows, every flow has a name and optionally special attributes, an example could be **anime**, it would be a simple flow, an example with attributes could be **announcement**, only moderators would be able to create flows with that name.
+Instead of sections there should be floats, every float has a name and optionally special attributes, an example could be **anime**, it would be a simple float, an example with attributes could be **announcement**, only moderators would be able to create floats with that name.

 Some floats could be implicitly set for certain contexts, for example if you're posting in italian the **italiano** float would be implicitly set.